-We are the common network for all national conferences of the Brethren in Christ Church.
-Established in early 2006, our aim is to facilitate communication, build trust and cooperation within our global community, and to establish common and mutual understanding through our set of core values.
+We are the network of national conferences of the Brethren in Christ Church.
+Established in 2006, our goal is to facilitate communication, build trust and cooperation within our global community, and to establish common and mutual understanding through our set of core values.

-We wish to serve as a common voice for the international BIC community in speaking to issues of common interest.
-We hope to provide a support forum for fellowship and the building of relationships among international BIC church leaders.
+We wish to be the common voice for the international BIC community in speaking to issues of shared interest.
+We believe our role is to provide support and fellowship among international BIC church leaders.

 We hope that in fulfilling such duties, we can better address areas of mutual concern and facilitate discussion of contentious issues surrounding our lives.
 By fostering world wide connections and acting as a global medium, we want to develop leadership of emerging church leaders and spread our knowledge.
 We wish to identify issues, create discussion and research and consider appropriate action.

 The theological roots of the Brethren in Christ Church reach back to the Protestant Reformation.
 At that time, reformers called Anabaptists stressed the importance of a personal responsibility toward one’s baptism (believer’s baptism), as well as the importance of discipleship, and obedience, the separation of church and state, the practice of non-resistance, and the necessity of community.